-Partial methods are defined in different parts (different files) of a partial type.
-One part contains the signature of the method while another part contains its implementation.
+Partial methods are defined in different parts (different files) of a partial type - one part contains the signature of the method while the other part contains its implementation.

-ReSharper provides the Generate partial methods feature that will create implementation stubs for not implemented partial methods.
+The Generate partial methods command will help you create implementation stubs for not implemented partial methods.

 - In the editor, position the caret within a partial type at the line where you want to insert implementations of partial methods.

 - Press N/A or choose from the main menu.
 Alternatively, you can press Ctrl+Shift+A, start typing the command name in the pop-up, and then choose it there.

 - In the Generate pop-up menu, select Partial Methods.

 - In the Generate dialog that appears, select partial methods to create implementation stubs for.

 You can also click Options to review or modify common code generation preferences on the page of ReSharper options.

 Depending on your settings, in the bodies of generated implementations ReSharper throws new